EpiphanySoft/watchable/README.md

     token.destroy();
 ```

-To relay multiple events, but not all events, `relayEvents` accepts an `options` argument:
+To relay multiple events, but not all events:

 ```javascript
     watchable1.relayEvents(watchable2, 'foo', 'bar');